Battle of Aliaga

 The Battle of Aliaga was fought on September 4–5, 1897, between the Philippine revolutionaries of Nueva Ecija and the Spanish forces of Governor General Primo de Rivera.
-It is often described as one of the "most glorious battles" of the Philippine Revolutionary War.

 Background

 With his forces evacuating out of Cavite, Aguinaldo and his forces retreated to Puray, Montalban, winning a battle there and eventually found his way to central Luzon.
-He and his forces then relocated the revolutionary capital at Biak-na-Bato, San Miguel, Bulacan in June 24, 1897.
+He and his forces then relocated the revolutionary capital at Biak-na-Bato, San Miguel, Bulacan, on June 24, 1897.
 From there, he exercised his authority as the revolutionary president of the Republica Filipina and sent letters to all islands in the Philippine islands encouraging the natives to rise up against Spain.

-On August 27, 1897, Gen. Mamerto Natividad and Col. Manuel Tinio conducted raids in Carmen, Zaragoza and Peñaranda, Nueva Ecija.
-Three days later, on the 30th, they stormed and captured Santor (now Bongabon) with the help of the townspeople.
-They stayed in that town till September 3.

-Prelude

-Although the Filipino revolutionary army was reconstituted and reorganized after much effort by the revolutionary leadership at Biak-na-Bato, the issue of food and ammunition remained rampant.
-Hence, Aguinaldo issued orders to the subordinate commanders to assault several towns in Bulacan and Nueva Ecija, for the purpose of acquiring provisions for the war effort.
-One of such towns was Aliaga in Nueva Ecija.

 The battle

-On September 4, with the principal objective of acquiring provisions lacking in Biac-na-Bato, Gen. Natividad and Col. Manuel Tinio united their forces with those of Col. Casimiro Tinio, Gen. Pio del Pilar, Col. Jose Paua and Eduardo Llanera for a dawn attack on Aliaga.
+On September 4, with the principal objective of acquiring provisions lacking in Biac-na-Bato, President Emilio Aguinaldo directed orders to Gen. Natividad and Col. Manuel Tinio to unite their forces with those of Col. Casimiro Tinio, Gen. Pio del Pilar, Col. Jose Paua and Eduardo Llanera for a combined dawn attack on Aliaga.
 (Casimiro Tinio, popularly known as ‘Capitan Berong', was an elder brother of Manuel through his father's first marriage.)
 The following morning was described as "The most glorious battle of the rebellion".
-The rebel forces, numbering about between 4,000-5,000 men, took the church and convent, the Casa Tribunal and other government buildings.
+The rebel forces, numbering about between 4,000 and 5,000 men, took the church and convent, the Casa Tribunal and other government buildings.
 The commander of the Spanish detachment died in the first moments of fighting, while those who survived were locked up in the thick-walled jail.
 The rebels then proceeded to entrench themselves and fortify several houses.
 The following day, Sunday the 5th, the church and convent as well as a group of houses were put to the torch due to exigencies of defense.